 The original GO device was a 4 x 3 x 1.5 inch box, which recorded vehicle GPS data.
 Customers could download the GPS data through a “key” that connected to the device.
 The firmware was running on PIC16 at 4MIPS, which was sufficient for storing limited data at that time.

-In addition, GPS data was no longer the only information that the GO device was collecting.
+In addition, with the GO2, fleets could gather more information than just GPS location.
 Auxiliary inputs were introduced to monitor part of ON/OFF status of vehicle circuitry, and the vehicle ignition on could also be detected.
 Another new feature was the addition of the Relay Control Ability.
-The GO2 could store 20, 000 records, which meant that more than 2 days of data could be saved inside the device when sampling every 10 seconds.
+The GO2 could store 20,000 records, which meant that more than two days of data could be saved inside the device when sampling every 10 seconds.

-The GO3 was released in 2006 to support more functions such as J1939 (CAN bus) and WIFI.
-On the engine side, J1708 supports RS485 for legacy vehicle while J1939 supports CAN standard, which was becoming more popular around this time.
-Multiple download accesses including RF and WIFI were provided.
+The GO3 was released in 2006 to support more functions such as J1939 (CAN bus) and WiFi.
+On the engine side, J1708 supports RS485 for legacy vehicles while J1939 supports CAN standard, which was becoming more popular around this time.
+Multiple download accesses including RF and WiFi were provided.
 The MCU was upgraded to PIC24 running at 20MIPS while data FLASH was enlarged to 32MB.

 The GO4 was a superior upgrade from earlier versions.
 A unique aspect of this model was the fact that the cellular modem was designed inside the device.
 An integrated and switchable modem allowed Geotab’s system to be more robust than previous versions.
 J1850 and ISO K&L Line were introduced with the GO4.
 Main MCU PIC24 was running at 20MIPS and a second PIC24 at 16MIPS was dedicated to control the peripheral interface to improve system stability.